£/$/€100 off your first WeRoad with code WEROADER100

 From Lyon to Nîmes - Roman vibes and stunning architecture

-Today, we're hopping on a train from Lyon Part-Dieu to Nîmes.
+Today, we’ll take the train from Lyon Part-Dieu to Nîmes.

-Once we arrive in Nîmes, we'll dive headfirst into the region's history.
-First up, we'll check out the incredible Arena of Nîmes, a perfectly preserved Roman amphitheater, followed by the elegant Maison Carrée, one of the best-kept ancient temples around.
-We'll then grab a chilled-out lunch in the charming old town.
+Once we arrive in Nîmes, we’ll delve straight into the region’s history.
+We’ll begin at the remarkable Arena of Nîmes, one of the best-preserved Roman amphitheatres in the world, before continuing to the elegant Maison Carrée, an exceptionally well-kept ancient temple.
+Afterwards, we’ll enjoy a relaxed lunch in the city’s charming old town.

-In the afternoon, another highlight awaits: a local bus will whisk us away to the Pont du Gard, a majestic Roman aqueduct.
-After snapping plenty of pics and marveling at this architectural masterpiece, we'll head back to Nîmes.
-The evening will wind down with a cozy dinner and a stroll through the city's atmospheric streets.
+In the afternoon, another highlight awaits: a local bus will take us to the Pont du Gard, a majestic Roman aqueduct.
+After taking in the views and appreciating this extraordinary feat of engineering, we’ll make our way back to Nîmes.
+The day ends with a cosy dinner followed by a leisurely stroll through the city’s atmospheric streets.

-Perfect for anyone who wants to experience history up close and personal!
+Ideal for anyone keen to experience history at close quarters.

 Day 5